 Part 1 of this list concluded with Marco Pantani’s destruction of Jan Ullrich in 1998.
 With the turn of the decade came a whole host of iconic moments and increased media coverage.
-Sadly, the whole era is tarnished by doping revelations from the years that followed but the protagonists still took part in some fierce battles.
+Sadly, the whole era is tarnished by doping revelations but the protagonists still took part in some fierce battles.
 Immediately post-Armstrong we saw a predictable dip in excitement as the race transitioned into a new era.
 The blue touch paper was soon lit for Alberto Contador’s career and brothers Frank and Andy Schleck helped provide some of the greatest stages of all time.
-The ASO have become more creative – tweaking the formula from a pancake flat opening week.
+The ASO have become more creative and often tweak the formula from a pancake flat opening week.
 Moves have been made to make stages shorter or more interesting, and new climbs have been sought to freshen things up.
 Here’s five more great Tour de France stages.

 Part 2: 2000 – 2015